ruk91/ruk91/README.md

 - 👋 Hi, I’m @ruk91
 - 👀 I’m interested in coding with music, cycling, swimming.
-- 🌱 I’m currently learning typescript.
+- 🌱 I’m currently learning TDD.
 - 💞️ I’m looking to collaborate on something new.
 - 📫 How to reach me sajithkasn@gmail.com